kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Constraints

 - The integration targets single-level `Job` workloads: one `Job` maps to one `PodGroup`, and all pods in the `Job` share a single scheduling policy.
-A Job-owned `Workload` therefore always has exactly one `PodGroupTemplate`.
-There is no Job use case we know of that needs more than one `PodGroupTemplate`, heterogeneous groups belong in a composite controller.
+A Job-owned `Workload` therefore has exactly one `PodGroupTemplate`, while heterogeneous groups belong in a composite controller.
+Instantiating several `PodGroup`s from a single template (e.g. one gang per TPU slice) is a known use case deferred to a follow-up KEP, see [Future Extensions](#future-extensions).
 - `spec.scheduling.schedulingPolicy.gang.minCount` is mutable to support elastic scaling ([KEP-4671]); all other `spec.scheduling` fields are immutable after creation.
 - The Job controller creates `Workload`/`PodGroup` objects for every eligible Job, including `Basic` ones.
 The only way to avoid the objects entirely is to disable the feature gate.
   By default, an end user gets the original scheduling outcome even though a `Basic` `Workload`/`PodGroup` is still created.
-- The controller manages only objects it created (controller `ownerReference` to the Job).
-A pre-created `Workload` is not adopted.
-The supported bring-your-own path is a `PodGroup` referenced from `spec.template.spec.schedulingGroup`, in which case the controller creates nothing.
+- The controller manages objects it creates (controller `ownerReference` to the Job).
+  Pre-created objects are used as-is and never adopted.

 ### Risks and Mitigations